waseemingly/tp/docs/UserGuide.md

 Deadlines:
 1. Phase 2 by: 13-11-2021, priority: MEDIUM (undone)
 ```
-if second project in the list was TeamTrekker
+if second project in the list was TeamTrekker.

 <div markdown="block" class="alert alert-info">:bulb:
 Deleted a wrong project?
 You can always undo the action with the [`undo`](#undo) command!